 A more direct way to find editors is through editing organizations.
 For example, I belong to Editors Canada.
 Many places have local organizations, so try Googling "[your city] editors" and see what pops up.
 These organizations generally have job boards where you can browse editors by subject or skill level.
 These are some well-known editing organizations:

 Once you have some editors in mind, you need to find the right editor for you.
 You wouldn't want a technical editor doing a developmental edit on your historical fiction novel because they won't have the right skills to perform that edit (and they likely won't accept the job anyway).

 They have experience editing your genre.
 Many fiction editors will edit across multiple genres, but few editors will have experience editing all across the board.
-Most editors specialize in a certain area, like how I specialize in editing fiction and memoirs.
+Most editors specialize in a certain area, like how I specialize in editing fiction.

 They edit at the level you need.
 Just as editors specialize in different genres, they also specialize in different editing levels.
 I specialize in copyediting and proofreading, whereas other editors specialize in developmental editing or book coaching.